Impact of time illiquidity in a mixed market without full observation: Power utility

-\emph{Uniqueness.} The solution is clearly unique on the stochastic interval $[t,\tau^T)$ defined in the existence part.
-On the set $\{\tau^T<T\}$, when it reaches $0$, it must stay there, since it is a nonnegative $\Q^T$-supermartingale.
-Therefore we have uniqueness on $[t,T]$ and, by arbitrariness of $T$, on $[t,+\infty)$. $\square$
+\emph{Uniqueness.} The solution is unique on the stochastic interval $[t,\tau^T)$, defined in the existence part.
+On the set $\{\tau^T<T\}$, when it reaches $0$, it must stay there, as it is a nonnegative $\widehat{\Q}^T$-supermartingale.
+Therefore, we have uniqueness on $[t,T]$ for all $T>t$, hence on $[t,+\infty)$. $\square$

-\begin{Remark} The constants $\widehat K_1$ and $\widehat K_3$ that we take in \eqref{CLE} are different from the constants $K_1$ and $K_3$ in the HJB equation \reff{HJBphi2}.
-These are indeed the right constants that allow to come back to the auxiliary control problem in the couple $(\tilde{X},\tilde{Y})$ of Section 3, as we will show in the next subsection.